Articles , Glossary

 Ice Website

 The presented web design concept shows the version of the hamburger menu.
-As the menu of the website contains many positions, the designer uses this technique placing the hamburger button in the area of initial interaction – top left corner.
-It allows creating the header supporting the general minimalistic style of the website.
-The horizontal area of the header is divided into two zones: the left zone presents branding and a short introduction of the website colored in red and keeping visual consistency with the visual performance of the headline and call-to-action element of the page; the right zone features icons of social networks and a search icon.
-The central part of the header is left empty which adds some air and balance to its design and works as a negative space separating two different functional blocks.
+As the menu of the website contains many positions, the designer uses this technique by placing the hamburger button in the area of initial interaction – the top left corner.
+It allows creating a header that supports the website’s general minimalist style.
+The horizontal area of the header is divided into two zones: the left zone presents branding and a short introduction of the website, colored in red, and keeping visual consistency with the visual performance of the headline and call-to-action element of the page; the right zone features icons of social networks and a search icon.
+The central part of the header is left empty, which adds some air and balance to its design and works as a negative space separating two different functional blocks.

 Tubik-Studio-Slopes